greim/es6-boilerplate/readme.md

-# React, iojs, koa, gulp, browserify, ES6, babel, boilerplate SPA.
+ES6 boilerplate SPA.

-This is an annotated, end-to-end showcase for a fully-functional-but-minimal hello-world single-page-app built using modern tech:
+This is an annotated, end-to-end showcase for a fully-functional (but minimal) hello-world webapp.
+Technologies used:

  * **io.js**: Server platform. https://iojs.org/
  * **es6**: Language. http://www.2ality.com/2014/08/es6-today.html